Production of Harry Potter and the Deathly Hallows: Development

 Before David Yates was officially chosen to direct, others had expressed an interest in the job.
 Alfonso Cuarón, director of Harry Potter and the Prisoner of Azkaban, had said that he would be tempted to return to direct.
 Guillermo del Toro, who passed on Prisoner of Azkaban, had expressed interest in directing Deathly Hallows, but an increased workload over the production of The Hobbit ruled him out of the project.
-Chris Columbus, director of Harry Potter and the Philosopher's Stone and Harry Potter and the Chamber of Secrets, had longed to helm another instalment after just producing Prisoner of Azkaban and wished to return to direct Deathly Hallows, but Yates was chosen to direct it.
+Chris Columbus, director of Harry Potter and the Philosopher's Stone and Harry Potter and the Chamber of Secrets, had longed to helm another installment after just producing Prisoner of Azkaban and wished to return to direct Deathly Hallows, but Yates was chosen to direct it.

-For the first time in the series, Rowling was credited as a film producer alongside David Heyman and David Barron, however David Yates noted that her participation in the filmmaking process did not change from the previous films.
+For the first time in the series, Rowling was credited as a film producer alongside David Heyman and David Barron; however, David Yates noted that her participation in the filmmaking process did not change from the previous films.
 Heyman stated that the films are a closer recreation of the books than the previous films because of the length a two-part adaptation entails.
 Steve Kloves wrote the first part's script before starting his work on the second part in April 2009.

 Daniel Radcliffe said, "This is a road movie, particularly in Part 1 of the film.
 People have been so used to seeing Harry Potter at Hogwarts and we're just not there for the first part of the film.
 That seems to have really freshened things up, and hopefully will get people seeing the films with fresh eyes again, because it's just a totally different look when you're not just sat in the same room the whole time."
 He also commented on the relationship between Harry and Voldemort in Part 2 saying that "Voldemort does absolutely kick six bells out of me, and that's what makes it effective, the fact that Harry's a kid having the crap beaten out of him.
 If it's Voldemort killing an adult – well, he does that loads in the films.
 To see him brutalising and desperately trying to kill a 17-year-old boy is hopefully going to shake some people up."

 As maintained by producer David Heyman and director David Yates, Part 1 and Part 2 were treated as one film during production, but are ultimately two different films with separate tones and styles, connected only by the "linear narrative that runs through the middle".
 Yates commented on the contrast between the two parts, saying that Part 1 is a "road movie" and "quite real", "almost like a vérité documentary", while Part 2 is "much more operatic, colourful and fantasy-oriented", a "big opera with huge battles."

 Yates and Heyman have noted that some of the events of the seventh book had an effect on the way the sixth film was written.